mbentley/docker-omada-controller/README.md

 ## Time Zones

-By default, this image used the `Etc/UTC` time zone.
+By default, this image uses the `Etc/UTC` time zone.
 You may update the time zone used by passing a different value in the `TZ` variable.
 See [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for a complete list of values in the `TZ database name` table column.

 ## Persistent Data and Permissions